How to Report a Missing Package to Amazon

-Regardless, if your claim is denied, you can then appeal the claim.
-Amazon can then choose to further investigate the situation.
-Additional evidence to back your claims that you may not have produced for the initial claim would definitely help with the case.
+Regardless, if your claim gets denied, you can then appeal the claim.
+Amazon can then choose to investigate the situation further.
+Additional evidence to back your claims that you may not have produced for the initial claim would help with the case.

 If you bought something but the Amazon package never arrived, what can you do?
 Which dispute channels are available to you?
-Keep reading to find out what you should do.
+Keep reading to find out.

 An Item Has Been Ordered But Not Yet Shipped

-A quick Google search for Amazon delivery problems will reveal that this particular issue occurs quite often.
-What can be done if you’ve placed an order, but the seller still hasn’t made the shipment after several days, weeks, or even months have passed?
+A quick Google search for Amazon delivery problems will reveal that this particular issue occurs relatively often.
+What can you do if you’ve placed an order, but the seller still hasn’t made the shipment after several days, weeks, or even months have passed?